 Can tegus eat cooked meat?

 Tegus can eat cooked meat, but it is not as good for them as raw meat.
 The cooking process denatures protein in the meat and makes it lose much of its nutritional value.
-It is perfectly safe and ideal to only feed tegu lizards raw meat.
+Not only it is perfectly safe, but also ideal to only feed tegu lizards raw meat.